NeLy-EPFL/flygym/doc/source/tutorials/vision.rst

            )

 Next, let’s define a ``get_spawn_position`` class.
-This is applies an offset to the user-entered fly spawn position.
-For example, if there is a stage in your arena that is 1mm high, and you want to place the fly on this stage, then you might want to apply a transformation to the user-specified relative spawn position and return ``rel_pos + np.array([0, 0, 1])`` as the effective spawn position.
+This is applies an offset to the user-defined fly spawn position.
+For example, if there is a stage in your arena that is 1 mm high, and you want to place the fly on this stage, then you might want to apply a transformation to the user-specified relative spawn position and return ``rel_pos + np.array([0, 0, 1])`` as the effective spawn position.
 In